-Like most people, I prefer to avoid being the proverbial elephant in the room.
+Like most people, I tend to avoid being the proverbial elephant in the room.
 However, due to my cultural, ethnic, social, or work-related activities, more often than not, I tend to find myself on the center stage of sorts—both indirectly and directly.
-Here’s one time when it turned out to be a good thing.
+Here’s one time when it turned out to be a good thing, I think.

 In December, I attended a private memorial service for a former classmate that passed away in the fall.
 The service was at the home of another former classmate and childhood friend.
 More than a dozen people were at the event, including some people I hadn’t seen in about 40 years.
 We all laughed and chatted about old and new times during the 3 or 4-hour informal tribute to the dearly departed classmate.
 At the same time, most of us imbibed a few adult beverages and chowed down on a table full of delicious food and delicacies.

 Toward the end of the enjoyable and far from a weepy or maudlin tribute, one of my former classmates pulled me aside and quietly said, “Glenn, when you have a second, I’d like to talk to you about something..it has to do with race.”
 I nodded.
 After about 10 minutes of blabbing and laughing with others, I eventually made my way back over to the classmate and said, “You wanted to talk to me about something?”
 He looked at me, hesitated for a moment, and reluctantly said, “Do you think all of us here are phonies?”
 I looked at him with a quizzical and perhaps slight scowl on my face and said, “What do you mean?”
 Then he said, “Do you think we don’t like you because you’re Black?”